A Probabilistic Framework for Estimating the Modal Age at Death: Probabilistic Approach for Modal Age Estimation

-where $ j_i $ denotes the $ i $-th index not equal to $ x $, and $ \mathbb{I}(\cdot) $ is the indicator function.
+where $j_i$ denotes the $i$-th index not equal to $x$, and $\mathbb{I}(\cdot)$ is the indicator function.

-Therefore, for each age $ x $, the probability that $ x $ is the modal age is given by:
+For each age $x$, the probability that $x$ is the modal age is then given by:

-where $ f_{\bm{Y}_x}(\bm{y}_x) $ is the joint multivariate normal density function of $ \bm{Y}_x $, and the integration region $ R_x $ is defined as:
+where $f_{\bm{Y}_x}(\bm{y}_x)$ is the joint multivariate normal density function of $\bm{Y}_x$, and the integration region $R_x$ is defined as:

-Evaluating this integral involves integrating over a $ (K - 1) $-dimensional space with boundaries defined by the inequalities $ Y_{x,j} \geq 0 $.
-As $ K $ increases, the dimensionality of the integration space grows, making exact computation increasingly challenging.
+Evaluating this integral requires integrating over a $(K - 1)$-dimensional space, with boundaries determined by the inequalities $Y_{x,j} \geq 0$.
+As $K$ increases, the dimensionality of the integration space grows, making exact computation increasingly challenging.

-Several methods exist for calculating multivariate normal probabilities over such regions, including numerical integration, orthant probabilities, and approximation techniques \citep{genz2009computation}.
-However, these methods become computationally intensive as the number of dimensions increases.
-In our context, where $ K $ can be large (e.g., the number of age intervals in mortality data), these methods may not be practical.
+Methods for calculating multivariate normal probabilities over such regions include numerical integration, orthant probabilities, and approximation techniques \citep{genz2009computation}.
+However, as the number of dimensions increases, these methods become computationally intensive.
+In cases where $K$ is large, such as when analyzing mortality data with many age intervals, exact computations may not be practical.

-An alternative is to use computational methods to approximate these probabilities.
-Software packages like \texttt{mvtnorm} in R provide functions to numerically compute multivariate normal probabilities \citep{mi2009mvtnorm}.
-By leveraging these tools, we can estimate $ \mathbb{P}(M = x) $ without performing the high-dimensional integral analytically.
-This computational approach allows us to handle larger values of $ K $ and obtain accurate estimates of the probability distribution of the modal age at death.
+To address this, computational methods can approximate these probabilities.
+Software packages like \texttt{mvtnorm} in R provide functions for numerically computing multivariate normal probabilities \citep{mi2009mvtnorm}.
+By leveraging such tools, we can estimate $\mathbb{P}(M = x)$ without performing the high-dimensional integral analytically.
+This approach allows us to handle larger values of $K$ and obtain accurate estimates of the probability distribution of the modal age at death.

-Algorithm~\ref{alg:estimation} summarizes the estimation procedure, outlining the steps for estimating the probability distribution of the modal age at death.
-By calculating age-specific probabilities, and identifying the modal age across the death distribution, this approach provides an empirical estimate of the modal probabilities.
-The algorithm is structured to ensure convergence of the estimated probabilities as the total number of deaths $n$ increases.
+Algorithm~\ref{alg:estimation} provides an overview of the procedure for estimating the probability distribution of the modal age at death.
+This method involves calculating age-specific probabilities and identifying the modal age from the death distribution.
+By following this approach, we obtain an empirical estimate of the modal probabilities.
+The algorithm is designed to ensure that the estimated probabilities converge as the total number of deaths $n$ increases.